jan-cieslik/cancer_informatics/docs/ai/supervised_ml.md

 ## Define model

 There are different kinds of algorithms we can use to define a supervised machine learning model.
-The choice depends on the underlying data and the task, which can be classification or regression.
+The choice depends on the underlying data and the task, which can for example be classification or regression.
 Classification algorithms are used to categorize data, whereas regression algorithms can predict new data.
 Popular methods are for example decision trees, random forests and logistic regression.

 In this case we want our model to classify the data with the labels "benign" or "malignant".
 Our method of choice will be a decision tree.
 To define our model we use `DecisionTreeClassifier()`: